 Zimbabwe.
 Their main focus is stemming the tide of economic and political refugees from Zimbabwe.
-The SANDF also works with the armed forces of Namibia and Mozambique to increase security at ports and along coastal
+The SANDF works with also the armed forces of Namibia Mozambique and to increase security at ports and along coastal

 Diplomatic Relations

 Since the end of apartheid, South Africa has worked to repair its relationships with other countries in southern Africa.
 One aspect of this effort has been South Africa's active membership in the Southern African Development Community (SADC), a 16-country organization that seeks to establish political and economic stability in southern Africa.